The Climate Change Garden – BUY HERE

 Sally Morgan and Kim Stoddart

-The scorching summer of 2018, with its Mediterranean-like high temperatures and many weeks of drought was a wake-up call for gardeners in the UK.
-The long predicted greater extremes of weather caused by climate change were well and truly upon us and our gardens suffered.
+The long predicted greater extremes of weather caused by climate change are well and truly upon us and our gardens are suffering.

 There’s no getting away from it; our climate and weather patterns are changing and fast.
 Our gardening practices need to catch up.